karthikeyancbm/Industrial-Copper-Modelling/README.md

   * Identify Skewness in the dataset and treat skewness with appropriate data transformations, such as log transformation.
   * Encode categorical variables using suitable techniques, such as one-hot encoding, label encoding, or ordinal encoding, based on their nature and relationship with the target variable.

+**3. Exploaratory Data Analysis:**

+  Try visualizing outliers and skewness(before and after treating skewness) using Seaborn’s boxplot.

+**4. Feature Engineering:**

+Engineer new features if applicable, such as aggregating or transforming existing features to create more informative representations of the data.
+In this project a lead time has been developed as new feature.

+**5. Model Building and Evaluation:**

+     * Split the dataset into training and testing/validation sets.
+     * Train and evaluate with different classification models and measure it using appropriate evaluation metrics such as accuracy, precision, recall, F1 score, and AUC curve.
+     * Optimize model hyperparameters using techniques such as cross-validation and grid search to find the best-performing model.
+     * Interpret the model results and assess its performance based on the defined problem statement.

+**6. Model Deployment using Streamlit:**

+     * Develop interactive GUI using streamlit
+     * Task input( Regression or Classification)
+     * create an input field where the user can enter each column value except ‘Selling_Price’ for regression model and except ‘Status’ for classification model.